matthewrcheng/DescEmb/README.md

     --value_mode $value \
     --task $task
 ```
-For our training, we did set the following values:
+For our training, we set the following values:
 --value-mode DSVA_DPE
 --task mortality
 --batch_size 16